million-9/intro-computer-vision/README.md

 🛠️ Getting Started
 Prerequisites
 Ensure you have Python 3.x installed.
-Install the required packages using pip:
+Install the required packages

-bash
-Copy
-Edit
-pip install -r requirements.txt
-Running the Scripts
-Navigate to the introduction/main/ directory and run the main.py script:

-bash
-Copy
-Edit
-python main.py
-This will execute the image processing functions using the sample images provided in the resources folder.

 📁 Sample Images
 The resources folder contains sample images used to test and demonstrate the implemented functions.
 You can replace these with your own images as needed.